Simplicity

 Simplicity is the state or quality of being simple.
 Something easy to understand or explain seems simple, in contrast to something complicated.
 Alternatively, as Herbert A. Simon suggests, something is simple or complex depending on the way we choose to describe it.
 In some uses, the label "simplicity" can imply beauty, purity, or clarity.
 In other cases, the term may suggest a lack of nuance or complexity relative to what is required.

+Generally, the term Simplicity lacks one consistent meaning and use.
+See Poincaré's remark that “simplicity is a vague notion” and “everyone calls simple what he finds easy to understand, according to his habits ... “.
+In order to be more precise it is relevant to look at how it is used in different areas, such as in art, architecture and design, in science, in religion and spirituality, in philosophy and in lifestyle ideas.

 The concept of simplicity is related to the field of epistemology and philosophy of science (e.g., in Occam's razor).
 Religions also reflect on simplicity with concepts such as divine simplicity.
 In human lifestyles, simplicity can denote freedom from excessive possessions or distractions, such as having a simple living style.

-Some other information

-In some contextual uses, "simplicity" can imply beauty, purity, or clarity.
-In other cases, the term may have negative connotations, as when referring to people as simpletons.
+In some cases, the term may have negative connotations, as when referring to someone as a simpleton.

 In philosophy of science

-The concept of simplicity has been related to in the field of epistemology and philosophy of science.
+There is a widespread philosophical presumption that simplicity is a theoretical virtue.
+This presumption that simpler theories are preferable appears in many guises.
+Often it remains implicit; sometimes it is invoked as a primitive, self-evident proposition; other times it is elevated to the status of a ‘Principle’ and labeled as such (for example, the 'Principle of Parsimony'.

 According to Occam's razor, all other things being equal, the simplest theory is most likely true.
 In other words, simplicity is a meta-scientific criterion by which scientists evaluate competing theories.